Should I Retire to Cape Cod?

 Mashpee

-Shopping and fine dining are also abundant and–if you get bored–you can go to the nearby towns of Hyannis and Falmouth.
+Shopping and fine dining are also abundant and also conveniently located to the nearby towns of Hyannis and Falmouth.

 Yarmouth and Dennis